-Another interesting way to create an xanthan gum foam is through the use of an aquarium bubbler.
-It will create large, unevenly sized bubbles, resembling soap bubbles, which can add a whimsical quality to many dishes.
+Another interesting way to create a xanthan gum foam is through the use of an aquarium bubbler.
+It will create large, unevenly-sized bubbles, resembling soap bubbles, which can add a whimsical quality to many dishes.
 For this preparation it is typically combined with Versawhip.

 Because xanthan gum thickens liquids it also helps create more stable emulsions.
 This can be used to hold traditional vinaigrettes together, create new vinaigrettes using purees, or to use much less oil than you usually would.

 Strengthening an emulsion with xanthan gum is very easy.
 First create the emulsion like you usually would.
 Then blend in a pinch of xanthan gum.
 It will thicken the liquid slightly and help the emulsion hold for a much longer time.
 For an even stronger emulsion you can add some soy lecithin at a ratio of 0.1% to 0.5%.